titom73/ansible-cvp-configlet-deployment/README.md

 - [Ansible framework](https://docs.ansible.com) for template management.
 - [CVP Configlet Manager](https://github.com/titom73/arista-cvp-scripts) to deploy configlet on CVP.
-- Arista Demo Cloud ATD to provide Cloudvision server and EOS endpoints.
+- Arista Demo Cloud to provide Cloudvision server and EOS endpoints.

 > In this demo, __Ansible__ only provides a basic jinja2 rendering with one group and very basic content.
 So you can basically change __ansible__ content by any tools / __python__ scripts to generate your content as long as output is similar to what we describe below.